No expiration date

 Your adventure begins when a private driver and a tour guide pick you up from your hotel in Tbilisi.

-• Jvari Church
+• Jvari Monastery

 Jvari Monastery is a sixth century Georgian Orthodox monastery near Mtskheta, eastern Georgia.
 Along with other historic structures of Mtskheta, it is listed as a World Heritage site by UNESCO